-In my post “Updates about My Children’s Mandarin Chinese Learning Progress“, I mentioned my older kid, Big Wen, stopped going to Chinese weekend school after studying at the school for 4 years and started to self study Chinese at home again.
+In my post “Updates about My Children’s Mandarin Chinese Learning Progress“, I mentioned my older kid, Big Wen, stopped going to Chinese weekend school after studying at the school for 4 years and started to self-study Chinese at home again.

 So how do I help Big Wen learn Chinese at home?

 As I mentioned in the post “The Best Way to Learn Mandarin Chinese“, the best way is reading a lot.
-So I decide to have Big Wen read Mandarin Chinese every week day.
+So I decide to have Big Wen read Mandarin Chinese every weekday.

-By the way, if you have no idea of your child should choose to learn simplified Chinese or traditional Chinese, here is a post talking about this topic – Traditional Chinese Characters or Simplified Ones.
+By the way, if you have no idea if your child should choose to learn simplified Chinese or traditional Chinese, here is a post talking about this topic – Traditional Chinese Characters or Simplified Ones.

 Later, I decided to have Big Wen read Chinese articles online.
 However, Big Wen can’t make notes for some words he doesn’t know.
 I try to write Chinese stories for him to read, but I can’t write them every day.
-So I decide to have him read a Chinese book.
+So I decided to have him read a Chinese book.

-To be honest, I am not sure if this book is a right choice.
+To be honest, I am not sure if this book is the right choice.
 This book is not easy.
 There are a lot of characters Big Wen never read before.
 But there are three reasons why I picked up this book.

 First, this book talked about a lot of things covering different subjects.
 By reading this book, Big Wen gets a chance to read more characters he might never meet before.